misarip/Mish_Portfolio/Assignment3.md

 # Assignment 3 & 4: Critique by Design
-By Mish Patel
+Mish Patel, Telling Stories with Data

-## Data visualization selection
+## DATA VISUALIZATION SELECTION

 Last semester during my user research project, I carried out a survey and it had a lot of yes/no questions in it.
 I had a difficult time in how to visually convey a data that didn’t have a lot of numeric data in order to get the point I was trying to make get across.
 Thus, this time I wanted to challenge myself and try out a data set that had was more on those lines.
 Dataset and visualizations from : https://www.kaggle.com/code/mtalhazafar/student-career-path-and-decision-making-analysis/notebook#Are-you-confident-in-your-chosen-career-path?